danieloravec/ergo-token-swap/backend/README.md

 - Open `/src/db/migrations` and copy `000000-initial_migration.ts` to a new file that you name appropriately.
 - Modify that file such that it represents a valid migration.
+- Build the backend using `npm run build`.
 - Run `npx sequelize-cli db:migrate`